To learn a little bit more about behind the scenes at Sandy Bee Mine, we sat down for an interview with Dave the beekeeper.

 Q: Where do you see your business in the next year?
 In the next five years?
 The next ten years?

-SBM is investing in expansion for honey, products of the hive, and CBD infused products.
+SBM is investing in expansion for honey and products of the hive.
 That will consume us for the next year, along with double digit growth.

 In 5 years we will be a dominant regional player.
 The formula is simple: partner with the best-in-class businesses and suppliers, provide excellent service, treat your customers with respect, and leave enough for everyone to get a taste.